drghirlanda/alex/Manual.md

 US (if any), is delivered only once at the end of the trial, it is irrelevant when subjects responds.

+<a name="textfiles"></a>
+# Instructions and other text displays

+Instructions or other longish text can be displayed with the textfile stimulus type.
+For example, to include both a start and an end message (say a 'thank you' or similar) you can use something like:

+- Phases.csv:

+        Phase Stimulus  Trials
+        Start StartText 1
+	...
+ 	End   EndText   1

+- Stimuli:csv:

+        Name      Type     Parameters Color XOffset YOffset Duration StartText textfile Start.txt                        600000
+        EndText   textfile End.txt                          600000
+        ...

+As you see, the display of instructions is construed simply as a stimulus that stays on for a long time (here 10 minutes), unless the subject performs the required response (which, recall, is by default the space bar).
+The Start.txt and End.txt files will be looked for in the Materials folder of the experiment.

 <a name="data-format"></a>
 # Data Format